carlxo/UADPluginSorter/README.md

 # UADPluginSorter
-A simple script that organizes UAD VST plugins into folders based on authorization.
+A simple script that organizes UAD VST plugins into folders based on which are authorized for full use, have unused demos, or have expired demos.